TheWatcher/twscript/docs/TWTrapSetSpeed.md

 all concrete objects within 7 units that inherit from TerrPt directly or indirectly (the default is to only match objects that injerit directly from the named archetype, ie: `7<*TerrPt` and `7<TerrPt` are equivalent)

-### Parameter: `TWTrapSetSpeedDebug`
-- Type: `boolean`
-- Default: `false`

-If this is set to true, debugging messages will be written to the monolog to help trace problems with the script.
-Note that if you set this parameter to true, and see no new output in the monolog, double-check that you have twscript loaded!

 ### Parameter: `TWTrapSetSpeedImmediate`